brayasaurio/statgis/README.md

 ## License

-This software is protected by a GPUv3 License that let you use and copy the software but, you can't develop your own version.
+This software is protected by a GNU GPL-3 License that let you use and copy the software but, you can't develop your own version.
 The complete description is in the [license file](LICENSE.txt).

 ## Credits